 The following sections outline the minimum requirements for the proposal submission.
-Proponents are required to submit either a hardcopy or digital copy of their proposal.
+Proponents are required to submit three (3) hardcopies of their proposal or an electronic submission via MERX

-30 PROOF OF ABILITY
+PROOF OF ABILITY

 The Proponent shall be competent and capable of performing the various items of Work.
 The Proponent shall include in their proposal the following information at a minimum.